sibbe23/Chatsy/README.md

 # Chatsy
 Chatsy is a social networking platform inspired from Whatsapp.

-Chatsy is powered by Node.js, MySQL and Sequelize.Socket.io is used for more efficiency.Chatsy follows a MVC pattern.
+Chatsy is powered by Node.js, MySQL and Sequelize.
+Socket.io is used for more efficiency.
+Chatsy follows a MVC pattern.